pydatasci-repos/pydatasci/README.md

 *pre-alpha; in active development*

 # Value Proposition
-*PyDataSci* is an open source, automated machine learning (AutoML) tool for data scientists that reduces the amount of code needed to perform best practice machine learning by 95%; ∴ more science with less code.
+*PyDataSci* is an open source, automated machine learning (AutoML) tool for data scientists that reduces the amount of code needed to perform best practice machine learning by 95%; more science with less code.

 It is a Python package that records experiments in a lightweight, file-based database that works on any operating system without any configuration required by the user.
-By tracking the input (samples and settings) and output (models and metrics) of each experiment, it not only makes machine learning reproducible, less of a black box, but also brings the scientific method to data science.
+By tracking the input (samples and settings) and output (models and metrics) of each experiment, it not only makes machine learning reproducible; less of a black box.

 Users can either (a) queue many experiments on their desktop/ server, or (b) delegate them to run in the *PyDataSci* cloud if they outgrow their local resources.
 From there, model performance metrics can be visually compared in interactive charts.
-It is designed to work within Jupyter notebooks, but runs in any Python shell.
+It is designed for use within Jupyter notebooks, but runs in any Python shell.

 ## TLDR
 ```python